Inventory Turnover Ratio Impact on Warehouse Management

 - Excess stock

 Low turnover is a sign that your goods aren’t selling quickly enough or that you aren’t marketing them effectively.
-It could also point to issues in your warehouse management.
+It could also point to issues in your management.
 If your goods aren’t getting to customers on time or in the right quantities, your reverse supply chain (returns) may be having a negative impact on your inventory turnover ratio.

 What does a high inventory turnover ratio mean?